TechSivaram/AWS-Textract/README.md

 To load data into application from a printed form

-It will show before uploading
+It will show the textracted content before uploading